hemant935/DESKTOP-ASSISSTANT/README.md

 ## About The Project

-- This is a group project called Desktop Assistant, developed for OOP Course, 3rd Semester, IIIT Dharwad.
+- This is a group project called Desktop Assistant, developed by a small group of students of IIIT Dharwad under OOP course.
-- Made via Python based libraries & frameworks like Selenium, PyQt5 etc, the project automates the repetative and boring tasks in our daily life.
+- Made via Python based libraries & frameworks like Selenium, PyQt5 etc, this virtual assistant can engage in two-way conversations.
+- Offers voice commands, voice searching and controlling desktop.
-- It takes voice command and follows to automate them, just like your personal assistant for Desktop.
+- It takes voice command and follows to automate them, just like your personal virtual assistant for Desktop.
-- Currently available only for Windows.
+- Currently developed only for Windows.

 <p align="right">(<a href="#top">back to top</a>)</p>